Frequently Asked Questions for Participating Organizations

 - Raise the level of knowledge about community benefit organizations in our county and highlight their positive impact on our well-being.

-- Support the operating needs of community benefit organizations that serve Lancaster County through a Stretch Pool and prizes made possible by our presenting sponsors Rodgers & Associates and the High Foundation, and other community supporters.
+- Support the operating needs of community benefit organizations that serve Lancaster County through a Stretch Pool and prizes made possible by our presenting sponsors High Foundation, and other community supporters.

 - Grow the base of engaged donors in Lancaster – bringing new donors to our community benefit organizations.